 Final variable – Constants, the value of these variable can’t be changed, its fixed.

 Final class – Such classes cannot be inherited by other classes.
 These type of classes will be used when application required security or someone don’t want that particular class.
-More details.
+Final Keyword in Java.

 Q) What is a Object class?